 Income tax expense

 As a holding company incorporated in Switzerland, Swiss Re Ltd is exempt from income taxation at cantonal/communal level.
-On federal level, dividends from subsidiaries and affiliated companies are indirectly exempt from income taxation (participation relief).
-However, income tax is payable on trademark license fees charged to certain subsidiaries and affiliated companies.
+On the federal level, dividends from subsidiaries and affiliated companies are indirectly exempt from income taxation (participation relief).
+However, income tax is payable on trademark licence fees charged to certain subsidiaries and affiliated companies.